PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 # Ising_like_models_interdisciplinary_applications
-(in progress) a list of applications of the Ising model and Ising-like models 01-Social dynamics:
+(in progress) a list of applications of the Ising model and Ising-like models *01-Social dynamics:
-02-Economy and Finance
+*02-Economy and Finance
-03-Biology
+*03-Biology
-04-Neuroscience
+*04-Neuroscience
-05-Complex Systems & General Things
+*05-Complex Systems & General Things
-06-Wetting
+*06-Wetting
-07-Casimir effects
+*07-Casimir effects
-08-Geophysics
+*08-Geophysics
-09-Models inspired by the Ising model
+*09-Models inspired by the Ising model
-10-History of the model
+*10-History of the model

-1) Social dynamics:
+1-Social dynamics:
 * Stauffer, Dietrich.
 "Social applications of two-dimensional Ising models."
 American Journal of Physics 76.4 (2008): 470-473.
 * Galam, Serge.
 "Rational group decision making: A random field Ising model at T= 0."
 Physica A: Statistical Mechanics and its Applications 238.1 (1997): 66-80.
 * Laciana, Carlos E., and Santiago L. Rovere.
 "Ising-like agent-based technology diffusion model: Adoption patterns vs. seeding strategies."
 Physica A: Statistical Mechanics and its Applications 390.6 (2011): 1139-1149.